Dmitriyrus99/custom-erpnext/ferum_custom/docs/glossary_appendix.md

 Standard Operating Procedures: Some processes might have slight manual steps beyond the system:

-- E.g., after closing a request, the PM is supposed to call the client to ensure satisfaction within 1 day.
+- E.g., after closing an issue, the PM is supposed to call the client to ensure satisfaction within 1 day.
-- (If such a thing, not enforced by system but could be note in SOP).

-- Or monthly, Office Manager should check that all open requests are followed up.
+- Or monthly, Office Manager should check that all open issues are followed up.
-- They could use an ERPNext report "Open Requests > 7 days" to do this.
+- They could use an ERPNext report "Open Issues > 7 days" to do this.

 Change Log: A running list of changes per release (for project management transparency).